beautifulchoi/sam3-audio-gradio/README.md

 Minimal Gradio UI to run SAM3 video masking with either text prompts or point clicks on the first frame.
 You can upload an MP4 or supply a YouTube URL (auto-downloads, re-encodes to H.264, and downscales to ease GPU load).
 Outputs are written to `outputs/` as MP4.

+> SAM Audio integration is still in progress; current UI covers SAM3 video masking only.

 ## Prerequisites
 - Python 3.10+ and `ffmpeg` available on PATH.
 - CUDA GPU recommended; CPU is not tested.